averinpa/DAGMetrics/README.md

 ## Usage

-Here’s how to use the `DAGMetrics` package to evaluate, compare, and visualize Bayesian networks:
+Here’s how to use the `DAGMetrics` package to evaluate, compare, and visualize DAGs:

 ### 1. Load the Library
 ```r